MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 2. Right-click **Python.exe** and select **Run as administrator** to open an interactive command-line window.

-### On SQL Server
+### On a standalone Python server

-SQL Server Setup adds standard Python tools and resources to a server instance.
-If you are using the developer edition and want to check Python version or run ad hoc commands:
+If you chose the [standalone server](../install/sql-machine-learning-standalone-windows-install) option in SQL Server setup, you have a Python server that is fully decoupled from a SQL Server database engine instance.
+Using a standalone server as a rich client is an option that some customers prefer.
+If you have a standalone server, SQL Server Setup added standard Python tools and resources, which you can find at this location:

-1. Go to `C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\PYTHON_SERVICES`.
+1. Go to `C:\Program Files\Microsoft SQL Server\140\PYTHON_SERVER`.

 2. Right-click **Python.exe** and select **Run as administrator** to open an interactive command-line window.

 > [!Note]
-> Generally, to avoid resource contention, we recommend that you **do not** run Python from the instance library on the server, if you think it is possible the SQL Server instance is running Python code.
-However, using the tools in the instance library might be valuable if you are trying to debug an issue that occurs only when running in SQL Server and want to view more detailed error messages, or make sure that all required packages are installed.
+> Generally, to avoid resource contention, we recommend that you **do not** run a standalone server and an instance-bound service on the same computer.

 ## 3 - Permissions

 To connect to an instance of SQL Server to run scripts and upload data, you must have a valid login on the database server.
 You can use either a SQL login or integrated Windows authentication.
-We generally recommend that you use Windows integrated authentication, but using the SQL login is simpler for some scenarios.
+We generally recommend that you use Windows integrated authentication, but using the SQL login is simpler for some scenarios, particularly when your script contains connection strings to external data.

 At a minimum, the account used to run code must have permission to read from the databases you are working with, plus the special permission EXECUTE ANY EXTERNAL SCRIPT.
 Most developers also require permissions to create new objects in the form of stored procedures containing your script, and write data into tables containing training data or scored data.